rohitagarwal-gkmit/retailpulse-docs/docs/sast_dast.md

-# Test Files
+# SAST and DAST Scans

-This document describes the test files added to the project for development and testing purposes.
+This document describes the Static Application Security Testing (SAST) and Dynamic Application Security Testing (DAST) scan results for the RetailPulse project.

-## Backend Test File
+## Backend SAST Scan Results

-A `test.txt` file has been added to the backend directory (`retailpulse-backend/`) for testing backend-related functionality.
+The backend codebase was scanned using Semgrep to identify security vulnerabilities and code quality issues.

 ### Semgrep Security Scan Results